revathskumar/blog.revathskumar.com/_drafts/2015-08-21-nodejs-handling-http-headers.md

 tags: nodejs
 ---

-In a [simple nodejs http server](/2015/08/nodejs-simple-http-server.html) all the request headers in are avilable on `req.headers` object.
+In a [simple nodejs http server](/2015/08/nodejs-simple-http-server.html) all the request headers in are available on `.headers` on [http.IncomingMessage](https://nodejs.org/api/http.html#http_http_incomingmessage) object.
 So if you want to get any header value you can do

 ```js
 requestObj.headers.HEADER_NAME